Sasural Simar Ka: 2 years later

-10 years later
+16 years later

-Simar and Piyush return to the Bharadwaj house and reunite with their family.
+Simar is now separated from Prem and the rest of her family.
+Simar and Piyush eventually return to the Bharadwaj house and reunite with their family.
 Anjali, brought up by Khushi, has grown up to be a spoilt fashionista and blames Simar for abandoning her.
 Simar and Prem together help their children in their lives.
 Anjali marries Vikram Agarwal and Piyush marries his best friend, Roshni Kapoor.
 Anjali accepts Simar as her Mother.
-On Piyush 25th birthday, he turned into a kaal and started to attack the Bharadwaj family.
-His action caused the death of Roshni father.
+On Piyush's 25th birthday, he turned into a kaal and started to attack the Bharadwaj family.
+His action caused the death of Roshni's father.
 Vikram marries Tanvi, divorcing Anjali.
 Sanjana returns and is about to marry her college friend, Sameer.
-Anjali discovers that Sameer conspires against the Bharadwajs and marries him to spare herself from the same fate.
-She falls into a coma after being shot by Simar.
+Anjali discovers that Sameer conspires against the Bharadwajs because of an old rivalry and marries him to spare herself from the same fate.
+Sameer turns her against her family and takes over the property.
+Sanjana marries him to make the Bharadwajs regain their wealth.
+Anjali falls into a coma after being shot by Simar.

 Sameer's mother, Bhairavi, is revealed to have shot Anjali.
-She turns into a daayan, absorbing supernatural powers and kills Simar.
+She seeks revenge for her husband's death caused by Prem but turns out she had killed him herself.
+Simar rescues Prem from Bhairavi's clutches and he returns to his family.
+Sameer starts to realise that his mother is wrong and falls in love with Sanjana.
+Bhairavi cannot tolerate that Simar and Sanjana have turned her son against her so she sets out to seek vengeance.
+She turns into a daayan, absorbing supernatural powers and kills Simar on the first day of the holy Navratri by pushing her off a cliff.
 Mother Goddess Durga, deeply worshipped by the Bharadwaj family, enters their household in the form of Simar to destroy Bhairavi and bring Simar back to life.
-Sameer repents for his mistakes and the Bharadwajs forgive him.

-Anjali recovers and sets the Bharadwaj Mansion afire, and is arrested.
-Simar and the others disown her.
+The new Simar destroys Bhairavi's evil powers and kills her ally, Mahish Baba.
+The real Simar also is resurrected who tells everyone Bhiravi's truth and how she tried to murder her and Bhairavi is sent to the prison.
+Seeing his mother's true and wicked nature, Sameer repents for his mistakes and the Bharadwajs forgive him, accepting him into the family.
 Roshni is shot to death by Aliya, who wants revenge for her father's death.
 Piyush turns mad due to Roshni's demise and goes missing.